A woman in a fashion shop relying on AI to choose an item

 AI for product design and development

 • Trend analysis: AI-powered tools allow brands to analyze large amounts of data from various sources, such as social media platforms, fashion shows, and consumer behavior, to create collections that align with future trends.
-With such solid user and market insights, businesses can make more informed decisions and ensure their designs are appealing to consumers.
+With such solid user and market insights combined with AI for business intelligence, businesses make more informed decisions and ensure their designs are appealing to consumers.

-• Sustainable practices: Artificial intelligence also plays a crucial role in designing fashion products that promote sustainability.
-By looking at factors like biodiversity, water usage, chemical toxins, and carbon footprint, the technology finds materials that are eco-friendly and optimize energy consumption.
+• Sustainable practices: By looking at factors like biodiversity, water usage, chemical toxins, and carbon footprint, the technology finds materials that are eco-friendly and optimize energy consumption.

 CompanyHeadquartersAI usage in fashion retailCompany size